lqc/thinkcspy/source/lists.rst

     element
         One of the values in a list (or other sequence).
 The bracket operator selects elements of a list.
+Also called *item*.

     index
-        An integer variable or value that indicates an element of a list.
+        An integer value that indicates the position of an item in a list.
+        Indexes start from 0.

+    item
+        See *element*.

     list
-        A collection of objects, where each object is identified by an index.
+        A collection of values, each in a fixed position within the list.
-        Like other types ``str``, ``int``, ``float``, etc. there is also a ``list`` type-converter function that tries to turn its argument into a list.
+        Like other types ``str``, ``int``, ``float``, etc. there is also a ``list`` type-converter function that tries to turn whatever argument you give it into a list.

     list traversal
         The sequential accessing of each element in a list.